Tablets with stylus: Here are the best ones

 Samsung Galaxy Tab S3

 Just because the Samsung Galaxy Tab S3 comes with a stylus doesn't mean that it's all work and no play.
 The 9.7-inch tablet has one of the best screens on any tablet for watching HD video, and the included S Pen stylus feels silky smooth when writing notes (or coloring) on the tablet.
-Read the full review.
+Read the full Samsung Galaxy Tab S3 review.

 Lenovo Miix 510

 The Lenovo Miix 510 is similar to the Microsoft Surface Pro 4 (which is on this list, too) but a bit more affordable, since it includes the keyboard in its base price.
-Its stylus, the Active Pen, is sold separately for $40 (£40, AU$60), but it has 2,048 levels of pressure sensitivity -- double the amount of the Surface Pen.
-Read the full review.
+Its stylus, the Active Pen, is sold separately for $40, £40 or AU$60, but it has 2,048 levels of pressure sensitivity -- double the amount of the Surface Pen.
+Read the full Lenovo Miix 510 review.

 HP Spectre X2